Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Essential conceptual considerations

 \subsection{Theoretical validity}

-Even though definitions of the generalization error as either $\PE$ or $\ePE$ are plenty throughout the literature, proposed CIs are almost never proven to be asymptotically exact, meaning that the probability of the CI covering the generalization error approaches $1-\alpha$ as $n$ approaches infinity, for either quantity.
+Even though definitions of the GE as either $\PE$ or $\ePE$ are plenty throughout the literature, proposed CIs are almost never proven to be asymptotically exact, meaning that the probability of the CI covering the GE approaches $1-\alpha$ as $n$ approaches infinity, for either quantity.

 Instead, the proposed CIs are usually constructed by heuristic adjustments of naive procedures.
-In fact, the only two works proving theoretical validity for practically applicable methods\footnote{\cite{FUCHS2020101} do provide a proof of theoretical validity for a CI for the GE, which is, however, not computationally practical by their own admission.} that we could find concerned solely those point estimates for the GE that are based on either standard single-split (Holdout) or $K$-fold cross-validation.
+In fact, the only two works proving theoretical validity for practically applicable methods\footnote{\cite{FUCHS2020101} do provide a proof of theoretical validity for a CI for the GE, which is, however, not computationally practical by their own admission.} that we could find concerned solely those point estimates for the GE that are based on either standard single-split (Holdout) or $K$-fold CV.
 Specifically, \cite{austern2020asymptotics} provide proofs of formal validity for four different CIs, two each for a Holdout and $K$-fold CV point estimate, respectively.
 For each point estimate, one CI is proven to asymptotically cover $\ePE$ for a data size smaller than $n$ and one for an (average over) conditional expectation(s), i.e. a random target quantity.
 Meanwhile, \cite{Bayle} prove formal validity for two CI-versions intended to cover the same $K$-fold CV-based random target of inference, which they name \textit{Test Error}, as in \cite{austern2020asymptotics}, albeit under much weaker conditions.

-\begin{rem}[Formal target quantities for the generalization error] Given that inference about the generalization error is based on resampling and refitting, the current state of research in this field only allows for proving asymptotical exactness for $\Rp(\pp{\D_l})$ and $\E\big[\Rp(\pp{\ranD_l})\big]$, for $l<n$, when utilizing certain resampling methods.
+\begin{rem}[Formal target quantities for the generalization error] Given that inference about the GE is based on resampling and refitting, the current state of research in this field only allows for proving asymptotical exactness for $\Rp(\pp{\D_l})$ and $\E\big[\Rp(\pp{\ranD_l})\big]$, for $l<n$, when utilizing certain resampling methods.
 Furthermore, while the target quantity intended to be covered by CIs is typically assumed to be unknown, but \emph{fixed}, proving formal validity may often be easier for a random target quantity in the complex inference setting for the GE detailed in \Cref{rem:ResamplingComplexities} and \Cref{subchap:UncertaintySources}.

 Hereafter, we will refer to (expected) risk for a data size smaller than $n$ as well as any random target quantity resembling risk and expected risk as \emph{proxy quantities} (PQs).
 One example of the latter is the \textit{Test Error} proposed by \cite{Bayle}. \end{rem}